lishoulong/blinkread/README.md

-# BlinkRead
+# AIReadSite

-BlinkRead is a chrome extension that generates a quick summary of any website, you can also ask any question about the website, powered by OpenAI [GPT-3.5](https://beta.openai.com/docs/models/gpt-3).
+AIReadSite is a chrome extension that generates a quick summary of any website, you can also ask any question about the website, powered by OpenAI [GPT-3.5](https://beta.openai.com/docs/models/gpt-3).

 ## Quick Installation